UPPMAX/programming_formalisms/docs/git/merge.md

 ### (Extra) exercise 2: Practice merging git branches locally

+!!! tip

+    - Do this individually
+    - But you can still help each-other!

 Continue with the branch you created in last session.
 In **VS CODE**